Ellithium Interaction Classes

 Web vs. Mobile Interactions

 Most interaction classes work identically for both web and mobile testing, allowing you to use the same API across different platforms.
-For mobile-specific functionality, check the Mobile Testing documentation.
+For mobile-specific functionality, use the androidActions() and iosActions() methods.